The best Australia VPN 2025

 The best VPN overall

 NordVPN delivers a winning combination of security and speed.
-With nearly 200 servers distributed across Australia's five largest cities, NordVPN ensures high-speed connections whether you're in Darwin or Hobart.
-NordVPN can also catch potential security threats through its Threat Protection Pro suite, so malware gets stopped before it ever reaches your systems.
+With nearly 200 servers distributed across Australia's five largest cities, NordVPN ensures high-speed connections whether you're in Perth or Sydney.
+NordVPN can also help protect you from security threats with its Threat Protection Pro suite.
 In addition to a no-logs policy, it uses AES-256 encryption to keep your data safe in transit alongside private DNS servers protecting your domain requests, so you won’t fall foul of Australian surveillance laws.
 NordVPN backs all plans with a full 30-day refund guarantee, too.

 2. Proton VPNThe best VPN for privacy